FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 !!! tip
     **What are entries exactly?**
-    Entries are individually stored data packages, shown as a row in the overview table.
+    Entries are individually stored data packages, shown as rows in the overview table.
     In our context, they most overlap with an _individual calculation_, be they single-point or with updates to the atomic coordinates.
     When separate calculations are linked together into a _workflow_ (see [Part II](part2.md)), the overall link also receives its own dedicated entry.
     Lastly, since NOMAD covers the whole of condensed matter, entries can also be _experimental samples_ or _batches_.